JohnJohnZhou/JohnJohnZhou.github.io/index.markdown

 ![John Zhou]({{page.image|relative_url}})

 My name is Zhou (John) Zhou.
-I am living in Blacksburg, VA.
-I am currently a Wireless Systems Engineer at Apple Inc. My research interests are in the broad area of neural networks, machine intelligence, and wireless communications.
+I am living in San Diego, CA. I am a Wireless Systems Engineer at Apple Inc..
+My research interests are in the broad area of neural networks and wireless communications.